Jay-Oh-eN/introduction-to-javascript/day1/rock_paper_scissors.md

 We are going to make a rock paper scissors game where the user plays again the computer.
 We will learn to use a text input, a button, and adding text to the screen.

-Complete code for this example can be found in the `code` folder of this week's class materials.

 First, make a basic HTML page called index.html, and remember the `<script>` tag to include our JavaScript file called index.js:

 <pre><code>